Lunnaris01/CivAPI/README.md

 #### **Get Games**
 - **Endpoint**: `GET /api/games`
 - **Description**: Retrieve a list of games associated with the authenticated user.
+The GameCode can be used to share the game with friends who can add themselves to the game.
 - **Headers**:
   ```
   Authorization: Bearer <JWT_TOKEN>